-- A dated, written record of the meeting is forwarded to the respondent for signing.
-This record should detail what they have been informed of, and their response. - The respondent is given written information about the Church procedure, so that they are clear about the process that will be followed. - 7.
-The Bishop will judge the level of risk in consultation with the statutory authorities, DLP, NCMC, advisory panel as appropriate.
-A decision will be made at this stage as to whether an interim management plan is required which may include restrictions to sacred ministry.

-8. The Diocese will:

-- Engage with the Respondent and support them while an investigation is undertaken. - Review its support and management where there is a finding of abuse. - Offer support to the Respondents family, where the respondent gives permission for this. - Offer support to parishes and others affected where a priest is taken out of sacred ministry.
+- 7. The Bishop will judge the level of risk in consultation with the statutory authorities, DLP, NCMC, advisory panel and advisor as appropriate. - 8.
+A decision will be made at this stage as to whether an interim management plan is required which may include restrictions to sacred ministry. - 9.
+The Diocese will: - Engage with the Respondent and support them while an investigation is undertaken. - Review its support and management where there is a finding of abuse. - Offer support to the Respondents family, where the respondent gives permission for this (4.2E). - Offer support to parishes and others affected where a priest is taken out of sacred ministry (4.2D).